amannsyed/bus-cost-tracker/README.md

 3. **Log payments** — Record your monthly direct debit payments in the **Payment Ledger**.
 4. **Analyse** — The chart and summary cards update in real time, showing cumulative costs and your break-even point.
 5. **Adjust settings** — Use the ⚙️ icon to update your plan details or fare categories at any time.

+---

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request or open an Issue.

+## 📝 License

+MIT